back number – The Unveiling. Lyrics Meaning: Finding Strength in the People We Love

 itsu datte

-naze ka boku o eranda dareka no
+naze ka boku wo eranda dareka no

 minareta egao ga

-The unending applause, the rain of light
+The endless applause, the rain of light

 I don’t need anything special